How much should we care about what others know? Jump signals in optimal investment under relative performance concerns: Case Studies and Financial-Economic Discussion

-For both enviroments we compute the equilibrium strategies by numerical fixed point iterations.
-That is, we iteratively evaluate the best response controls from Section~\ref{sec:numerics1} using numerical integration and optimization methods until the iterations only yield negligible changes.
-The expected utilities for Type $\mathtt{A}$ investors will typically differ between these equilibria.
-We then determine the certainty equivalent as the initial capital $x_0^\mathtt{A}$ that an investor of type $\mathtt{A}$ would need in the reference setting $\mathtt{T}^{\text{ref}}$ to achieve the same expected utility there as in the alternative setting $\mathtt{T}^{\text{alt}}$:
+For both the reference and alternative parameters, we compute the equilibrium strategies via numerical fixed-point iterations.
+Specifically, we iteratively evaluate the best response controls from Section~\ref{sec:numerics1} using numerical integration and optimization methods until the maximum absolute deviation between successive policy iterations falls below a predetermined tolerance.
+The expected utilities for investors of type $\mathtt{A}$ will typically differ between these equilibria.
+We then determine the certainty equivalent as the initial capital $x_0^\mathtt{A}$ that an investor of type $\mathtt{A}$ would require in the reference setting $\mathtt{T}^{\text{ref}}$ to achieve the same expected utility as in the alternative setting $\mathtt{T}^{\text{alt}}$:

 for $M_{\pi^{\star,\text{ref}}}^{\mathtt{A},\text{ref}}$ and $M_{\pi^{\star,\text{alt}}}^{\mathtt{A},\text{alt}}$ as in \eqref{eq:M_mf} for corresponding type spaces $\mathtt{T}^\text{ref}$ and $\mathtt{T}^\text{alt}$ and equilibrium strategies $\pi^{\star,\text{ref}}$ and $\pi^{\star,\text{alt}}$, respectively.\\